 Within 18 months of forming the company, Mod Scenes had outgrown the family’s garage and moved into a small shop in Norman, OK.
 Around this same time, Steven got the opportunity to pitch a new line of scenic to one of the largest event suppliers in the country.

 In the months that followed, Steven eventually stepped off staff at Journey to focus on serving more clients through Mod Scenes.
-Although a hard step, God has blessed the transition and enabled Mod Scenes to double in size.

 Today Mod Scenes serves hundreds of clients a year and continues to grow through the team’s commitment to serving extraordinarily well.